TheBetaM/CrateModLoader/GAMES.md

 - Version, seed and settings visible in the Credits screen

 ## Crash of the Titans
-Supported: All PS2 versions (.ISO format), All Wii versions (.ISO/.WBFS formats) (PSP not yet supported)
+Supported: All PS2 versions (.ISO format), All Wii versions (.ISO/.WBFS formats), All PSP versions (.ISO format)
 API by NeoKesha.
 ### Features:
 - Test mod: Increased camera FOV in Episode 1

 ## Crash Mind Over Mutant
-Supported: All PS2 versions (.ISO format), All Wii versions (.ISO/.WBFS formats) (PSP not yet supported) API by NeoKesha.
+Supported: All PS2 versions (.ISO format), All Wii versions (.ISO/.WBFS formats), All PSP versions (.ISO format)
+API by NeoKesha.
 ### Features:
 - Version, seed and settings visible in the Credits screen